stanislaviw/reactMovies/README.md

+My first React project.

-Adaptive web app for seacrh movies or series with filters.
+Adaptive web app for search movies or series with filters(all, only movies, only series).

 Used React, Javascript, HTML, CSS, OMDb АPI, MaterializeCSS, Git, NPM, GitHub Pages.